mjroeleveld/Stanford-CS107/README.md

 # Stanford CS107 programming assignments

 My implementation of the CS107 course's programming assignments.
+The libraries and Makefiles have been updated to make them work with MacOS (Catalina).

+For assignment 6, install Expat using Homebrew (`brew install expat`).

 [Course homepage](https://see.stanford.edu/Course/CS107)